designerzen/InterFACE/README.md

 ## Build from source

-- Install NodeJS 12.8.3+ and Yarn
+- Install NodeJS v16.16.0+ and Yarn / NPM
 - Download the source code and enter the directory
 - open a terminal / cli / bash / command prompt
 - enter ```yarn install```
 - then ```yarn build```
 - Your interFACE will be built into the dist folder

 ### Other commands